 The power load analysis was based on the mechanical equipment list for the plant.
 The price per Kwh, \$0.0437, was based on actual invoice from the mine site.
 Net prices were tabulated at various demand rates and a linear regression was applied to determine the net price at the proposed plant demand of 2MW.
-Overall power consumption basis and associated costs are based on an annual use of 15,067,200 kwh, or an annual cost of \$658,979.
-A power cost of \$3.14/ton was used in the estimate of plant cost.
+Overall power consumption basis and associated costs are shown in Table 21.16